koder77/l1vm-data/README.md

 OK
 </pre>

-To save/load a data base you use two input line for the commands  as above!
+To save/load a data base you use two input lines for the commands as above!

 Have some fun!! :)